safe-global/safe-apps-sdk/packages/safe-apps-sdk/README.md

 ### Signing messages

-Because the Safe is a smart contract wallet, it doesn't have a private key that the wallet can use to sign messages.
-Instead, we have a library to sign messages, and the validation logic follows [EIP-1271 - Standard Signature Validation Method for Contracts](https://eips.ethereum.org/EIPS/eip-1271).

 #### Off-chain signing

 Signing a message off-chain first requires dispatching a `safe_setSettings` RPC call (via `sdk.eth.setSafeSettings()`) with the `offChainSigning` flag set to `true`.
 Then the relevant `signMessage`/`signTypedData` needs to be called, proposing a message to our services that can then be approved by Safe owners.